vippsas/vipps-report-api/vipps-report-api-quick-start.md

 # Quick start

-Be aware that these are running on the production server, <https://api.vipps.no>.

 ## Before you begin

-This document covers the quick steps for getting started with the ePayment API.
+This document covers the quick steps for getting started with the Report API.
 You must have already signed up as an organization with Vipps MobilePay and have your test credentials from the merchant portal, as described in the [Getting started guide](https://developer.vippsmobilepay.com/docs/getting-started).